leduy10192/codepath_homework/README.md

 **Summary:**
 - MHN-Admin uses MongoDB to store data.
 That's why we can get data in a more JSON-friendly way.
 - The JSON file records information about id, protocol, hpfeeds id, source id, source port, destination port and identifier.
+- File session.json has been uploaded to my GitHub repo as proof of work.

 ### Deploying Additional Honeypot(s) (Optional)